jaccomoc/jactl/docs_old/pages/faq.md

 are simple types (primitives and Strings).
 This allows the user to create names for constant values that can then be used multiple times.

-Non-final static fields that would support modification are not allowed by Jactl.
+Static fields that would support modification are not allowed by Jactl.
 The reason that they are not allowed is twofold:
 1. Jactl is intended to run in distributed applications where there are multiple instances running.
    Having a static data member in a class for sharing information across all class instances makes